 Some of the titles we know are b'aah pakal "the first shield" and b'aah tok' "the first flint", both were minor titles related to war.
 Lakam may have had a decisive function when carrying out levies.
 B'aahte' has been identified as a kind of captain that sometimes the rulers themselves added to their title of ajaw, b'aahte' ajaw.

 Together with the B'aahte', the nacón planned the military strategy, was an elected figure every three years and during this period he had to keep celibacy, not eat meat or get drunk.
 The yajawk'ahk' was a figure linked to the priesthood but with an important role in the acts of war.
-It is possible that he was the warrior priest in charge of carrying the images of the gods to the battlefield.
+Maybe he was the warrior priest in charge of carrying the images of the gods to the battlefield.

 The figure of the ruler in war